 Spot Metering – Unless you’re shooting a flower in the foreground and want the landscape totally out of focus for example, stay away from spot metering.

 Let’s do the same cut-throat analysis on focusing modes…

-AF / One Shot /Single-Servo – Half-pressing the shutter or holding the back focus button (if your camera has one) in AF-one shot mode will focus the camera on the scene, but if you move or let go, focus is lost and you’ll need to reset for each shot.
-Useful if you’re confident of your composition and don’t want to overshoot.
+AF / One Shot /Single-Servo – Half pressing the shutter or holding the back focus button (if your camera has one) in AF-one shot mode will focus the camera on the scene, but if you move or let go focus is lost and you’ll need to reset for each shot.
+Useful if your confident of your composition and don’t want to overshoot.

-AF-C/AI Servo/Continuous-Servo – Continuous focusing modes will track any changes in camera position and re-adjusts the focus point with tiny movements.
-If you’re shooting handheld be aware of any movements you make as they could change the focus point at the last second.
-Best used by beginners to take one less stress away.
+AF-C/AI Servo/Continuous-Servo – Continuous focussing modes will track any changes in camera position and readjusts the focus point with tiny movements.
+If you’re shooting handheld be aware movements, you make could change the focus point at the last second.
+Best to use for beginners to take one less stress away.

-After choosing your focusing mode, you may become faced with focus zones i.e. where and how much of the frame do you want the camera to focus on?
+After choosing your focussing mode, you may get face with focus zones i.e. where and how much of the frame do you want the camera to focus on?
 You’ll see wide, centre or spot.

-Similar to exposure metering, wide means the whole frame (good for landscapes), centre is a region (good for large subjects) and spot (best used for small objects or a person in landscape photography).
+Similar to exposure metering, wide means the whole frame (good for landscapes), centre is a region (good for large subjects) and spot (best used for small objects or a person in a landscape).

 Don’t bother with customising a colour temperature to your landscape.
 By the time you’ve set it, chances are the light will have changed.

 If you use a particular white balance setting outside of auto you may find it trickier to revert back if you don’t like it afterwards.
 I’ve deleted many landscapes after trying to be overconfident thinking I’ve got the shot perfect when looking on an LCD back-lit 3-inch screen.
 When I’ve got it home and seen it on a colour-balanced screen I’ve hated it.